NavidBinAhmed/NavidBinAhmed/README.md

 - Electronics: 2

 - **Future ideas:**
-    - Expanding as full-stack products integrating advanced user interfaces by using ParticleJS, VanilaJS, Extended CSS, and Databases [pranay](https://github.com/bomma-Pranay/)
+    - integrating advanced UI by using ParticleJS, VanilaJS, Extended CSS, and DB [pranay](https://github.com/bomma-Pranay/)
-    - Automate the end-end process using Github Action to collect data using real time API, retrain model, and complete deployment
+    - Automate the e2e process using Github Action to collect data from live API, retrain model, and complete deployment

  ****************************